FinAstra-Technologies/privacy-policy/Hair Hub.md

 7. Contact Us:

-If you have any questions or concerns about this Privacy Policy or the "Girls Hair Style" app, please contact us at [your contact email].Privacy Policy for Girls Hair Style App
+If you have any questions or concerns about this Privacy Policy or the "Girls Hair Style" app, please contact us at finastratechnologies@gmail.com .Privacy Policy for Girls Hair Style App

 This Privacy Policy outlines the information practices for the "Girls Hair Style" mobile application ("the App").
 The App is designed to provide users with hairstyle inspiration and tutorials without the need for user sign-in or the collection of personal information.
 The privacy and security of our users are of utmost importance to us.